Argyrolobium uniflorum: Morphology

-Argyrolobium uniflorum has been described as a dwarf flowering shrub with stems 10-18 inches long, with infolded leaflets, solitary flowers flowers opposite the leaf.
+Argyrolobium uniflorum has been described as a dwarf flowering shrub with stems 10-18 inches long, with infolded leaflets, solitary flowers opposite the leaf.

 Distribution

 Argyrolobium uniflorum is found in South Africa along the Berg River and on the Vanstaadensberg mountain range and uncommonly in Albany Africa.
 Recent examples of the species in Europe in South Eastern Spain and are considered an emerging plant in these areas.

 Symbiosis

 Argyrolobium uniflorum is a symbiosis competent legume.
 It is capable of nodule formation and nitrogen fixing symbiosis with species of alphaproteobacteria.